 A calorie is a measure of thermal energy that is generated during the digestive process.
 To sleep warmer while tent camping in winter, eat high-calorie foods with digestion times to meet your energy needs.
-Faster burning nutrients will help you warm up fast but for a shorter period of time where slower-burning nutrients provide less heat for a longer time period.
+Faster-burning nutrients will help you warm up fast but for a shorter period of time whereas slower-burning nutrients provide less heat for a longer time period.

 To maintain warmth from digestion for longer periods, turn to high-fiber, high-protein, and high-fat foods.
 These take longer to digest.

 So, if it’s a really cold night, there’s no need to skip on the s’mores. 🙂 Keeping a candy bar or protein bar nearby isn’t a bad idea either.

 Warm liquids help too of course so drink plenty of hot chocolate!